HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 # DX Core server

-This topic provides information about restarting the DX Core both on Websphere Application Server level or Core Pods-level on Kubernetes-based deployments
+This topic section information about restarting the DX Core both on Websphere Application Server level or Core Pods-level on Kubernetes-based deployments

 This topic also provides information about creating core server configuration reports using the DXClient tool.
 The `dx-core-configuration-reports`command is used to generate the differential reports on various core configurations between two DX server nodes.